github/docs/content/packages/guides/about-github-container-registry.md

 |`write:packages`| Upload and publish container images to {% data variables.product.prodname_github_container_registry %} |
 | `delete:packages` | Delete specified versions of private or public container images from {% data variables.product.prodname_github_container_registry %}.
 For more information, see "[Deleting and restoring a package](/packages/learn-github-packages/deleting-and-restoring-a-package)." |

-To learn about available scopes and permissions for container images, see "[Configuring access control and visibility for container images](/packages/guides/configuring-access-control-and-visibility-for-container-images)."
+To learning about available scopes and permissions for container images, see "[Configuring access control and visibility for container images](/packages/guides/configuring-access-control-and-visibility-for-container-images)."

 For more information, see "[Creating a personal access token](/github/authenticating-to-github/creating-a-personal-access-token/)" and "[Available scopes](/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/#available-scopes)."